|

 - Razor Grinder

 - We found them in Mt Cotton during mid summer.
-They rest at the lower part
+They rested at the lower part

-of the tall trunk, about 1.5 meters to 3 meters from ground.
-They produce very loud sound
+of the tall tree trunk, about 1.5 meters to 3 meters from ground.
+They produced very loud sound

 resemble metal grinding.
 They are dark brown in colour with dark zigzag patterns on front wings